-Dr Doug Cary (Practice Principal, Musculoskeletal Specialist, Dry Needling Educator)
+Dr Doug Cary (Practice Principal, Musculoskeletal Physiotherapy Specialist, Ph.D.)

 As a youngster, I spent many summer holidays on my Uncle & Aunties farm in Kojonup.
 I am reminded (as I have no personal recollection) at family gatherings, how I expressed my love for the farm and not wanting to leave, by firstly planting a cricket stump in their new leather sofa and secondly, by hiding in the pump house for 7 hours till nightfall.
 Later my uncle sent me a sheep's heart via Australia post for a science project and I cycled over to work the January crutching season for fun.
 You can imagine how I felt moving to Esperance :)

 I qualified from Curtin University as a Physiotherapist in 1987 and spent the next few years traveling.
 I spent a lot of time in the outdoors, learning skills in scuba, rock climbing, bushwalking, and triathlons in Tasmania, Canada, the USA, and Patagonia.In 1992, I returned to Australia to learn more and completed my Post Graduate Diploma in Manipulative Physiotherapy at Curtin University, and in 1995, completed a Post Graduate Diploma in clinical acupuncture at the Australian Institute of Holistic Medicine, Perth.
 I was the inaugural WA chair of the APA Acupuncture & Dry Needling Group and the WA representative on the APA Acupuncture Working Party which finalised the 'Guidelines for Safe Acupuncture.

-After 2 years of study and exams, I completed my Specialisation in musculoskeletal physiotherapy in 2009 and happen to be the only rural and remote physiotherapist in W.A. who has achieved specialisation in any field of Physiotherapy.
+After 2 years of study and exams, I completed my Specialisation in Musculoskeletal Physiotherapy in 2009 and happen to be the only rural and remote physiotherapist in WA who has achieved specialisation in any field of Physiotherapy.
 After 9 years of part-time study, I completed my Ph.D.
-(Sport, Exercise & Rehabilitation) at Curtin University, studying sleep patterns and their relationship to spinal pain and stiffness.
+(Sport, Exercise & Rehabilitation) at Curtin University in 2020, studying sleep patterns and their relationship to spinal pain and stiffness.
 Details about my research can be found here.
-I presented at the APA biennial Conference in 2011, 2013 and 2019.
+I have presented by invitation at the APA biennial conferences in 2011, 2013, and 2019.